szywo/tc-tiny-tweet/README.md

 For now my implementation touches only tip of an iceberg.

 ##### Dynamic properties - magic `__set` and `__get` methods
 There are discussions about best practices of using or not magic `__set` and `__get` functions and there are provided [good points](https://www.masterzendframework.com/php/php-magic-methods-or-not/) not to use them ~~but in case of an object that is supposed to deliver data (like my Session) I agree with arguments provided in~~ [~~this reply~~](https://stackoverflow.com/a/6185525).
-On second tought I've decided to opt out of magic function use, especially that I'll make separate class for authentication that will just use Session class as dependency.
+On second tought I've decided to opt out from magic functions' use, especially that I'll make separate class for authentication that will just use Session class as dependency.

+##### Authentication
+Session management is so closely related to authentication that it is easy to forget that they are separate responsibilities.
+Session management should secure session and hide session internal security data (already mentioned in [Session Management Basics](http://php.net/manual/en/features.session.security.management.php)).
+Auhentication on the other hand should only care about login, logout and check actual login status and use session only as a way to store its data.